jamesshore/testing-without-mocks-example/README.md

 ## About the Program

-The program is a simple ROT-13 command-line tool.
+The program is a ROT-13 command-line tool.
 To use, run `./run.sh "text to convert"` (Mac/Linux) or `run "text to convert"` (Windows).
 The ROT-13 output will be displayed on the command-line.
 For example:

 ```sh
 $ ./run.sh "Hello World"